July 26, 2002

 and Ted Gest.
 See also this

-photo and these photos.
+photo and these photos and these photos.

 staged pictures in studio A. Above, I'm at the piano.